arcee-ai/arcee-python/README.md

 ```

 ## Publishing
 We publish in this repo by creating a new release/tag in github.
 On release, a github action will
 publish the `__version__` of arcee-py that is in `arcee/__init__.py`

 **So you need to increase that version before releasing, otherwise it will fail**

 ### To create a new release
 1. Open a PR increasing the `__version__` of arcee-py.
-You can manually edit it or run `inv uv`
+You can manually edit it or run `inv version`
 2. Create a new release, with the name being the `__version__` of arcee-py

 ### Manual release [not recommended]